 - Organic farming favours and protects long-term soil fertility, promotes sustainable development and contributes towards coping with the challenges of worldwide climate change.

 Organic farming requires substantial labour and Ethiopians need jobs.

 Why we chose Ethiopia (Bishoftu) ?

-- For its promising market conditions, access to the dynamic and growing capital, market outlets and the growing demand for healthy organic food.
+- For its promising market conditions, access to the dynamic and growing capital.

 - For its favourable weather conditions, adequate water, fertile soils and agricultural traditions.